AI-for-Ocean-Science/ulmo/papers/LLC/SST_Compare/Dryad/README.md

 numpy files (without a .np extension!) and ASCII .csv tables.
 Following is a list of the contents of the hp folder:

 1) head_viirs.csv - The VIIRS dataset was divided into two parts, an early period, 2012-2015, referred to as 'head' and a later period, 2018-2020, referred to as 'tail'.
 The purpose of this was to estimate the uncertainty expected in the median value of LL obtained from each HEALPix cell.
 This file is, yup, you guessed it, associated with the first period and contains the following fields.
- a) sigma - the standard deviation of the LL values for all cutouts falling in this HEALPix cell,
+    1. sigma - the standard deviation of the LL values for all cutouts falling in this HEALPix cell,
- b) mean - the mean LL of cutouts in the cell,
+    2.  mean - the mean LL of cutouts in the cell,
- c) median - the mean LL of cutouts in the cell,
+    3.  median - the mean LL of cutouts in the cell,
- d) N - the number of cutouts in the cell,
+    4. N - the number of cutouts in the cell,
- e) idx - the HEALPix cell number.
+    5.  idx - the HEALPix cell number.

+2) tail_viirs.cs - as for head_viirs.cs but for 2018-2020.
+3) all viirs.csv - as above but for the entire period, 2012-2020.
+4) all llo.csv - table of values for LLC4320 HEALPix cells.
+5)

 ## Code/Software